-Nyjer or Thistle seed feeder come in several shapes.
-The most commonly available nyjer feeders are thin plastic tubes with small holes that dispenses the nyjer seeds.
+Nyjer or Thistle seed feeders come in several shapes.
+The most commonly available nyjer feeders are thin plastic tubes with small holes that dispense the nyjer seeds.
 The structure of the feeder and the small size of the seed means that you don’t have to fill this very often.
 It keeps the tiny seed dry unless you have a severe storm with soaking rain and wind.

-For details on placement and which birds are drawn to Nyjer bird feeders see the Frequently Asked Questions later on this article.
+For details on placement and which birds are drawn to Nyjer, bird feeders see the Frequently Asked Questions later in this article.

 #5 Window Mounted Bird Feeder

 Window feeders are ideal for those with little or no backyard.
 You can place a window feeder in place with suction cups, and you’re in business.
 The feeders tend to be small, so refilling is commonly a daily chore.
 So is keeping them clean.
 One major benefit; squirrels and chipmunks will typically not bother a window feeder as it’s practically inaccessible.
 It may take a while before birds cozy up to being close to a house and all the activity inside.
 These are a neat choice for a shut-in, and needless to say; house cats love them.

 When it comes to attracting Orioles to your Michigan bird feeder, think orange.
 The migrating birds are a huge favorite in the Thumb and Northern Michigan, and birders will place oriole feeders in their yards year after year.
 All the popular bird magazines will indicate that Orioles will be attracted to oranges mounted on the feeder.
 We took this another step and included a small Ball Jelly Jar in the base.
 We found that given a choice, Orioles will prefer a slightly thin mix of grape jelly over the oranges any day.
 See our article that outlines the Best Tips and Practices to Attract Orioles to Your Backyard for details.